 But why this happened ten kya and not sooner?
 Because the last ice age ended around 12 kya.
 The conditions for the Agriculture Revolution were not ideal before.
 The end of the last ice age is also the suggested epoch time for year count by Holocene calendar, and I will use it from now on.
 0 HE is a significant milestone for humanity.
 It will give you a much better insight into how old human civilization was at a specific time.
 Current year of writing this post is 12020 HE.

 Humans acquired genes for cultural life, which can adapt much faster than genes.
 Humans settled down, and that brought a different menu.
 Genes had to adapt to it.
 For example, you will not find any other animal to drink milk in adulthood.
 Other animals are not ready for it.
 Humans were not used to carbs either.
 But it was what was available for farmers.
 Of course, the change happened over many years, and to be honest, it’s still happening.
 I observed I feel better when I eat fewer carbs and dairy products.
-Some people are not that lucky and have full intolerance against carbs or dairy products.
+Some people are not that lucky and have full intolerance against gluten (found in most cereal grains) or dairy products.

 It’s fascinating how cultural life can change the course of changes to our genes.
 Animals can adapt to many environments.
 Humans migrating to high altitudes in Tibet adapted to less oxygen, but they didn’t adjust to cold weather.
 Why?
 Because humans invented clothes faster.
 Our eyes could get more lazy thanks to glasses.
 Maybe even our brain will get lazy because we don’t have to remember anything any more thanks to devices in our pockets connected to the internet where all wisdom of humanity waits for us.